wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VII.5

 <p class=fip id=p5>
-5.&emsp;The mind can make the belief in separation very real and very fearful, and this belief <em>is</em> the ‘devil’.
+5. The mind can make the belief in separation very real and very fearful, and this belief <em>is</em> the ‘devil’.
 <sup>2</sup>It is powerful, active, destructive and clearly in opposition to God, because it literally denies His Fatherhood.
 <sup>3</sup>Look at your life and see what the devil has made.
 <sup>4</sup>But realise that this making will surely dissolve in the light of truth, because its foundation is a lie.